Strong & Courageous Police Dog NamesLast updated: by Jessi Larson

 We are honored to provide name inspiration for dogs serving their communities.

 Police dogs certainly play an important role on the force.
-Their jobs include chasing a fleeing suspect and detaining them; sniffing out illegal substances; searching for missing persons; or detecting cadavers.
+Their jobs include chasing a fleeing suspect and detaining them; sniffing out illegal contraband; searching for missing persons; or detecting cadavers.
 Not exactly easy work!

 When you think of the types of dogs used by police, the first breed that probably comes to mind is the German Shepherd.
 In actuality, however, a number of other breeds are utilized by the force, including Labrador Retrievers, Boxers and even Beagles.